bukunmialuko/flutter_web_002/README.md

 A new Flutter project.

-## deploy
+## deploy process

-flutter build web
+[comment]: <> (flutter build web --web-renderer canvaskit --release)

+build project using

-flutter build web --web-renderer html --release flutter build web --web-renderer canvaskit --release
+flutter build web --web-renderer html --release

+copy the file in build/web into the netlify folder, then push code to github.